Webgardener/bbl-ansible-vault/README.md

  mysql_root_password: my_salted_passwd_for_vagrant_env

- wp_db_user_name: sief
+ wp_db_user_name: my_beautiful_name
  wp_db_user_password: my_salted_mysql_user_db_pass

 #save and exit vim...
 ```

 After providing a password, the tool will launch whatever editor you have defined with $EDITOR, and defaults to vi.
 Once you are done with the editor session, the file will be saved as encrypted data.
 The default cipher is [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).

 Cd into the root directory and run the command `vagrant up --no-provision`, and your VM should bootstrap itself into existence, ready to work with.

 Then ssh to your VM using `vagrant ssh` and run the following command :